oVirt/ovirt-engine-metrics/README.md

 oVirt Engine Metrics
 ====================

-The `oVirt.metrics` role enables you to set up oVirt Metrics store, deploy fluentd and collectd on the engine and hypervisors and manage the services.
+The `oVirt.metrics` role enables you to set up oVirt Metrics store, deploy rsyslog/fluentd and collectd on the engine and hypervisors and manage the services.

 Role Variables
 --------------

 ### Configure metrics
-This role configures collectd and fluentd services on the oVirt engine and hypervisors, to be able to send metrics and logs to a remote metrics store.
+This role configures collectd and rsyslog or fluentd services on the oVirt engine and hypervisors, to be able to send metrics and logs to a remote metrics store.

 In order to run this role you will need to run: